 This much-needed clarity into your businesses’ software estate ensures users always have the (right) applications they need, and that the proper versions are deployed.
 This ensures users are happy and productive.

 Cyber security is critical.
 One breach could destroy your organization’s reputation and cost millions of dollars.
 We take that threat seriously.
-1E gives you unprecedented control and visibility over your full digital estate, delivered at speed and at scale.
-We’re working towards a world of proactive cyber security, a world where CIOs and CISOs work together to ensure that no threat can bring down their systems.
-Learn more at www.1E.com or follow @1E_Global.
+1E gives you unprecedented control and visibility over your entire IT estate, delivered at speed and at scale.
+1 in 4 of the Top 100 companies by market capital are active 1E customers: we’re working towards a world of proactive cyber security, a world where CIOs and CISOs work together to ensure that no threat can bring down their systems